langroid/langroid/README.md

 Ask a question you want answered based on the URLs content.
 The default URLs are about various articles and discussions on LLM-based agents, compression and intelligence.
 If you are using the default URLs, try asking:

 > who is Pattie Maes?

 and then a follow-up question:

 > what did she build?

 ### "chat"-based dockerfile creator.

 This is just a prelim starting point, where we leverage the knowledge, reasoning and planning ability of the LLM.
-We don't hard-code any logic, and all the smarts are in the initial prompt.
-The LLM generates questions to help it generate the dockerfile, the humans answers them one by one.
+We don't hard-code any logic.
+All the smarts are in the initial prompt, which instructs the LLM to _ask any info it needs_ to help it build the dockerfile.
+The LLM then generates a series of questions, answered by the human.
+The next step will be to nearly eliminate the human from this loop, and have the LLM questions trigger scripts or semantic lookups in the sharded + vectorized code-repo.
+The LLM could then show the answer it found or give a set of possible options, and ask the human to confirm/choose.

 ```bash
 python3 examples/dockerfile/chat.py